Xiaoqian-Liu/TL-SCP/README.md

 ## Prerequisites

 To run SCP/TL-SCP with the Lasso, SCAD, or MCP penalty, you need to use the [Gurobi R interface](https://docs.gurobi.com/projects/optimizer/en/current/reference/r.html).
-To use Gurobi in your RStudio, you need to first install the Gurobi optimizer using a free [academic license](https://www.gurobi.com/features/academic-named-user-license/).
+To do that, you need to first install the Gurobi optimizer in your personal machine.
+Academics can obtain a free academic named-user license by following this [instruction page](https://www.gurobi.com/features/academic-named-user-license/) .
 After that, you can install the gurobi R package by referring to this [installation guidance](https://docs.gurobi.com/projects/optimizer/en/current/reference/r/setup.html).

 ## Implementation